 In with the new

 Every angler has done it.
 You make a last-minute trip to the tackle shop before you head to the lake.
 Those new lures, still in the package or bag, go into your tackle bag or boat.
-While you might think that’s the fastest way to get fishing, you’ll instantly regret the time that you’re wasting unwrapping them at the lake.
+While you might think that’s the fastest way to get fishing, you’ll instantly regret the time you’re wasting unwrapping them at the lake.

 Prepare lures for fishing before they go into a tackle box.
 Inspect the split rings and hooks on hard baits, upgrading them when needed.
 Trim skirts and shorten or trim the weed guards on your jigs.
-And, put soft-plastic lures in hard boxes or transfer them to resealable plastic bags if they didn’t come in one.
+And, put soft-plastic lures in rigid boxes or transfer them to resealable plastic bags if they didn’t come in one.

 As sure as bass spawn in the spring, each new fishing season brings at least one must-have new lure or must-try technique.
-In 2017 that was the Damiki Rig, the small jig head and soft plastic minnow imitator that’s fished vertically for bass schooling in deep, cold water.
+In 2017 that was the Damiki Rig, the small jig head and soft plastic minnow imitator fished vertically for bass schooling in deep, cold water.
 It’s easy to get caught up in having all the sizes and colors of a new lure, but the reality is that you won’t need them all, at least at first.
 Pick up dark- and light-colored versions in small and large sizes.
 The same goes for soft-plastic lures; one bag is the perfect starting amount.
 It’s easier to expand their place in your arsenal after some results than dealing with an oversupply and no catches.

 Keep after it